Crimson Education: 2023–2024

 In 2024, the company teamed up with University of Pennsylvania to offer a Certificate Program in Global Entrepreneurship and Innovation.

 In July 2024, it was reported that the business had completed a 'stealth round' and raised further capital.
 Crimson applied for an online charter school under the charter school model reintroduced by the New Zealand Government in 2024.
 Its application to open a charter school called Aotearoa Infinite Academy had not been accepted to open early in 2025, though it may be able to open later on in the year.

-Crimson Education was named one of the top Ed-tech companies of 2024 in the world by Time.

 As of 2024, Crimson Education was working with around 8,000 clients across six grade levels, including students applying to U.S. colleges.

 In November 2024, the company closed its Series D capital raise at an NZ$1 billion valuation, taking in investment from Australian investment fund Heal Partners, New Zealand-based venture capital fund Movac, Icehouse Ventures and others.
 The New Zealand Herald and the Australian Financial Review dubbed Crimson a "unicorn."
 Following this, the company said it was big enough to IPO on the ASX.
 Crimson’s annual revenue for FY2024 exceeded US$100 million (A$151m) and the company is profitable.

+2025–2026

+In February 2026, John Key was appointed chairman of the company’s board, having previously served as an advisory board member.
+At the same time, Sundeep Jain—former chief product officer of Uber and a former Google vice-president of product—was appointed to the board.
+Company leadership indicated that an initial public offering (IPO) in Australia or the United States was under consideration, though no listing had been confirmed.